Synthetic magnetic fields for cold erbium atoms: IV. Laughlin-Gap

 \section{IV.
 Laughlin-Gap}

 In order to observe the FQHE all atoms subject to the synthetic gauge field have to be in the lowest Landau level (LLL).
-The following calculations assume a LLL with a filling factor of $\nu = 1/2$ and use theory results from \cite{Regnault2003}.
+The following calculations assume a LLL with a filling factor of $\nu = 1/2$ and use theory results from \cite{Regnault2003} in which an ensemble of atoms subject to $s$-wave interactions is considered.
 In the presence of interactions, the true ground state then becomes a highly correlated Laughlin state.
 To allow for a selective loading by adiabatic mapping from e.g. an initial Bose-Einstein condensate, the energetic gap to the next excited state, the so-called Laughlin gap $\Delta E_{\mathrm{LG}}$, should be sufficiently large.

-Given experimental limits on the experimentally realizable magnitude of the gauge field, the use of small atom numbers may seem desirable, with disk-shaped microtraps -- with the confinement along the axis of the synthetic magnetic field (i.e. the $z$-axis) being sufficiently strong to restrict the atomic dynamics to the two transverse directions (i.e. in the $x$-$y$ plane).
+Given experimental limits on the experimentally realizable flux of the gauge field, the use of small atom numbers may seem desirable.
+In the following, we assume that the besides the usual $s$-wave interactions additional dipole-dipole interactions present for the erbium case do not introduce significant modifications to the described picture.
+We note that in the case of longer-range interactions, such as $1/r^3$ couplings due to dipole-dipole interactions, higher order Haldane pseudopotentials increase in importance.
+As a consequence the ground state may not be well described by a Laughlin state.
+However, as discussed for example for the case of bosons with van-der-Waals $1/r^6$ interactions in \cite{Grusdt2013} for large filling fractions, such as $\nu=1/2$, the ground state is still a Laughlin state.
+Specifically, consider a disk-shaped trapping geometry, with the confinement along the axis of the synthetic magnetic field (i.e. the $z$-axis) being sufficiently strong to restrict the atomic dynamics to the two transverse directions (i.e. in the $x$-$y$ plane).